ColaNut/Capacitive-Loading/README.md

 p0 = (p1 + p2 + p3) / 3

 TO LISTS:
-1. Give a short notes on how I implement the BC so far.
+1. Give a short notes on how I implement the BC so far. -- done
 2. Implement the bottom air region.
 3. Handmade the code for conjugate gradient method.
 4. Compare it using least mean square error method.